 What happens after an Application is received?

-Under the Act, AV has 45 days to process a valid request and advise the applicant of its decision to release or withhold documents.
+Under the Act, AV has 30 days to process a valid request (unless extensions have been approved) and advise the applicant of its decision to release or withhold documents.
 If the documents are released, the request is closed, if not, the applicant will be advised of their right to request a review of the decision.

-Applications for a review of a decision made by a FOI officer must be submitted to the FOI Commissioner within 28 days of the initial decision.
-If a request is accepted, the FOI Commissioner is required to provide the applicant with a decision within 30 days (unless a longer period has been arranged in writing by the applicant).
-If a request for access to documents is again denied, the applicant has 60 days from receipt of the review decision to apply to the Victorian Civil and Administrative Tribunal (VCAT) for a review of the FOI Commissioner’s decision.
-If the decision of the FOI Commissioner is to grant access to the documents, AV also has the right to apply to VCAT for a review of the decision.
+Applications for a review of a decision made by a FOI officer must be submitted to the Office of the Victorian Information Commissioner (OVIC) within 28 days of the initial decision.
+If a request is accepted, the OVIC are required to provide the applicant with a decision within 30 days (unless a longer period has been arranged in writing by the applicant).
+If a request for access to documents is again denied, the applicant has 60 days from receipt of the review decision to apply to the Victorian Civil and Administrative Tribunal (VCAT) for a review of the OVIC decision.
+If the decision of the OVIC is to grant access to the documents, AV also has the right to apply to VCAT for a review of the decision and must do so within 14 days.

 AV upholds the principles of the FOI Act 1982 and every endeavour is carried out to ensure that all legislative requirements of the Act are followed.